 The mind needs to know that I’ll be perfectly OK, and yet the mind will always be on the hamster wheel of needing to know the future, because in reality, the future never comes.

 The future can never happen now, now is the only place from which the thoughts of the future happen, but you are never directly in the future.
 So as long as the future is seen as some reality that will come in a direct experience or direct knowing, fear will continue to haunt you to different degrees in all of your mind experiences.

 Realizing the thoughtless space that you are, allows you to take a break from the future which means that it allows you take break from the mind based fear.

 Peace versus Happiness

-Happiness just as with fear, anger and depression is going to come and go as well.
-If happiness also passes than how could it be you?
+Happiness which is normally based on pleasure just as with fear, anger and depression is going to come and go as well.
+All experiences no matter how bad or how good they are perceived pass.

 Higher Consciousness Emotional Intelligence

 You are the awareness behind the thought or the emotion, NOT the thought or emotion itself.
 The nothingness awareness between these thoughts and emotions is consciousness and the reflection of consciousness that transcends all thoughts and emotions is the being of deep peace.

 Finding the peace that you are is the highest emotional intelligence because it is consciousness intelligence which is unaffected by the perceived universe of things.